shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 ### Deployment Safeguards

-As you unleash your developers to deploy their applications in the AKS cluster, you want to ensure that they are following best practices and policies.
+Before you unleash developers to deploy applications in the AKS cluster, you likely want to ensure that they are following best practices.
 [Deployment Safeguards](https://learn.microsoft.com/azure/aks/deployment-safeguards) is a feature that helps enforce best practices and policies for your AKS clusters.
-In AKS Automatic clusters it is enabled by default and is implemented using [Azure Policy](https://learn.microsoft.com/azure/governance/policy/overview).
-A group of policies known as an [initiative](https://learn.microsoft.com/azure/governance/policy/concepts/initiative-definition-structure) is assigned to your cluster to monitor resources running within it are secure, compliant, and follows best practices.
+It is implemented as an AKS add-on using [Azure Policy](https://learn.microsoft.com/azure/governance/policy/overview) and enabled by default on AKS Automatic clusters.
+Deployment Safeguards is basically a group of policies known as an [initiative](https://learn.microsoft.com/azure/governance/policy/concepts/initiative-definition-structure) which is assigned to your cluster to monitor resources running within it are secure, compliant, and follows best practices.
 The compliance state of the cluster resources are reported back to Azure Policy and can be viewed in the Azure Portal.

 The group of policies that are included with Deployment Safeguards are documented [here](https://learn.microsoft.com/azure/aks/deployment-safeguards#deployment-safeguards-policies).
 Read carefully through each policy description, the targeted resource, and the mutation that can be applied when the assignment is set to **Enforcement** mode.
 AKS Automatic defaults to **Warning** mode which simply displays warnings in the terminal as a gentle reminder to implement best practices.
 You may have seen Deployment Safeguards at work when you deployed the demo application using Helm.
 When Deployment Safeguards is in Enforcement mode, polices will be strongly enforced by either mutating deployments to comply with the policies or denying deployments that violate policy.
 Therefore, it is important to understand the impact of each policy before enabling Enforcement mode.